Legislative Priorities

 • Promote legislation that limits tax requirements that stifle business growth at all levels.

-• Oppose unfunded mandates that create taxation on local businesses.
+• Oppose unfunded mandates that create taxation and costs on local businesses.

 Economic Development